CI/CD

 Release (to MainNet)

-And two manually dispatchable workflows:
+And the following manually dispatchable workflows:

 - xGov Registry parameters configuration